 General Relativity – Matter Warps the Fabric of Space Itself

-A team led by Frank Dyson, the Astronomer Royal, confirmed this during the total solar eclipse of 1919.
+A team dispatched by Frank Dyson, the Astronomer Royal, confirmed this during the total solar eclipse of 1919.
 With the midday sun blocked, the teams could measure the sun’s gravity warping the path of the light from background stars.

-Tesla firmly rejected the idea that space could curve.
+Setting impossible standards of proof for Einstein, Tesla firmly rejected the idea that space could curve.
 He said, “I hold that space cannot be curved, for the simple reason that it can have no properties.
 Of properties we can only speak when dealing with matter filling the space.

 “To say that in the presence of large bodies space becomes curved is equivalent to stating that something can act upon nothing.
 I, for one, refuse to subscribe to such a view.”

 NASA’s Gravity Probe B Confirmed General Relativity in 2011

 In 2004, NASA launched Gravity Probe B to test Einstein’s theories with greater accuracy.
 Researchers from Stanford University analyzed data from the satellite in 2011.
 They verified yet again that General Relativity accurately predicts the curvature of space due to the presence of matter.

 Despite this, Ken Wheeler continues to deny that matter curves space.
 He’s also very fond of repeating Tesla’s odd distinction without a difference between properties and attributes, even though the two words are synonyms.

 The increasingly mad scientist even denied Einstein’s foundational equation E=mc2.
 Tesla denied the equation’s implication that nuclear forces could release enormous amounts of energy.